Molly Goodenbour: Coaching career

 Goodenbour coached women's basketball for one year in 1994–95 for the University of San Francisco before embarking on her professional career.
 She returned to coaching in 2002 as associate head coach at Santa Rosa Junior College.
 She became head coach in 2003, guiding the team to two conference titles.
 She was named Bay Valley Conference Coach of the Year in 2005.
 In 2005, she returned to USF as lead assistant coach for one season, then was hired as head coach for the Chico State Wildcats in 2006.
 She was named California Collegiate Athletic Association Coach of the Year in 2008 as the Wildcats compiled a 28–6 record and finished the season ranked 17th in the Division II Coaches Poll.

 Goodenbour was hired to coach women's basketball at UC Irvine in 2008, where she remained for four years.
 On February 28, 2012, UC Irvine suspended Goodenbour for one game without pay for making what the university called an "insensitive" remark towards a student who had a disability.
 UC Irvine later placed Goodenbour on administrative leave from March 23 through the end of her contract on August 4; the university decided not to renew Goodenbour's contract.
 Goodenbour had a 44–76 overall record at UC Irvine in four seasons.

 On May 30, 2012, Goodenbour was hired as head coach at Cal State Dominguez Hills, replacing Van Girard, the winningest women's basketball head coach in the program's history.
 With her hire, Goodenbour became the fourth head coach in CSUDH women's basketball history.

 On June 8, 2016, Cal State East Bay hired Goodenbour as head women's basketball coach, after Suzy Barcomb moved up to Division I Seattle.

-Less than four months later on September 28, 2016, Goodenbour was hired as San Francisco's ninth head women's basketball coach after her former Stanford Cardinal teammate and previous Dons coach Jennifer Azzi resigned from the post as head coach two weeks earlier.
+Less than four months later on September 28, 2016, Goodenbour was hired as the University of San Francisco Don's ninth head women's basketball coach after her former Stanford Cardinal teammate and previous Dons coach Jennifer Azzi resigned from the post as head coach two weeks earlier.

+In 2022, a lawsuit was filed against Goodenbour with USF named as a secondary defendant. by former players Marta and Marija Galic.
+The Galic sisters, both overseas student athletes from Croatia, allege that Goodenbour engaged in “archaic and abusive conduct”, highlighting an instance where Goodenbour refused to allow Marta Galic to go to the bathroom and thereby forced her to urinate on herself in front of her teammates.
+Marija Galic additionally stated in the filing that Goodenbour subjectged her to verbal and psychological abuse, causing her to suffer from nervous breakdowns, and that Goodenbour did not follow the proper concussion protocols.
+Goodenbour and USF responded by denying an intent to cause the harm the sisters described.
+Both further argued that the bathroom incident described by the sisters never happened.
+Mike Vartain, a lawyer for USF, said that Goodenbour would never want a player to urinate in their pants, and that no such prohibition on going to the bathroom without asking would exist.